lando/lando/docs/config/services.md

 >
 > Overrides you specify get merged and injected directly into the `services` config used by Docker Compose.
 This means that you cannot use overrides to alter top level `networks` or `volumes`.
 If you are looking for that kind of **POWER** we suggest you look at the [custom](./../tutorials/compose.md) service.

 Here is an example of an overriden `apache` service that uses a custom image and injects some additional environment variables.
 However, you can put anything into `overrides` that you can put into the `services` config of a Docker Compose file.
+Note that if you change the image your success in running with that image is directly correlated to how close that image is to the ones we use by default.
+For that reason it is **highly recommended** your custom images are extended from ours so your chance of doing this with great success is maximized.

+If you are looking to use a *completely different* image then we recommend you a [custom compose service](./../tutorials/compose.md).

 ```yaml
 services: